coderick14/tusker/README.md

 ### Features and contributions
 `tusker` was written a couple of nights before my semester examination because I kept forgetting the topics that I had skipped.
 So if you find a bug or you'd like to add a feature, feel free to raise an issue or send a pull request!!

+### Note
+I've tried to make the script *POSIX compatible*.
+However, if you do face an issue regarding that, please raise an issue.
+Or send a PR *(even better)*!!